 How many times have you gone to purchase a flight or hotel room, only to hover your mouse uncertainty over the “Do You Want to Purchase Travel Protection?” prompt at the end?
 Travel insurance is easy to find and purchase, but is it worth the investment?

 There’s no clear-cut answer.
 Travel insurance makes sense in some situations, but it’s unnecessary in others.
-Let’s examine exactly how travel insurance works and identify the pros and cons so that you can make a more informed decision next time.
+Let’s examine exactly how this insurance works and identify the pros and cons so that you can make a more informed decision next time.

 How Does Travel Insurance Work?

 Travel insurance is designed to protect you from the financial risks and losses most likely to occur while traveling.
-Though a travel insurance policy can’t cover every single situation, it’s meant to help you handle unforeseeable events.
+Though a travel policy can’t cover every single situation, it’s meant to help you handle unforeseeable events.

-Most travel insurance policies reimburse you for any out-of-pocket expenses you incur as a result of the type of emergency covered by your plan.
+Most policies reimburse you for any out-of-pocket expenses you incur as a result of the type of emergency covered by your plan.
 Say you purchased trip cancellation benefits for your cruise to the Bahamas.
 A week before your vacation begins, you become ill with bacterial pneumonia and your doctor advises you to cancel the trip.
 Without travel insurance, you’d lose your entire prepaid, nonrefundable trip costs.
 With travel insurance that covers serious, disabling illnesses, you can file a claim to request reimbursement for the unexpected cancellation.

 It Gives You a Sense of Security

 Traveling is simultaneously exciting and unpredictable, especially if you’re in a foreign country.
 Insurance offers a sense of security to help you enjoy your trip and trust that unexpected issues won’t create immense financial hardship for your family.